-xsetk - means "good clean water" in Salish, the language of the Spokane Tribe who has lived here for many centuries.
+xsetkw - means "good clean water" in Salish, the language of the Spokane Tribe who has lived here for many centuries.
 For the Spokane People, water is sacred.
 For centuries, the river and the Salmon provided for many of their needs.
-They are "a river people", holding regular tribal gatherings on the banks of the river near our current day City Hall.
-Today, we all have a responsibility to protect this precious resource.
+The Spokane are "a river people," holding regular tribal gatherings on the banks of the river near our current day City Hall.
+Today, we all have a responsibility to protect our "good clean water."